Hvaheterdu/hvaheterdu/README.md

 **Burhan Mohammad Sarfraz**, Diana Saplacan Lindblom, Adel Baselizadeh, and Jim Torresen.

-*The Privacy-Preserving Capabilities of a Service Robot in a Scenario-Based Healthcare Setting.*
+*The Privacy-Preserving Capabilities of a Service Robot in a Scenario-Based Healthcare Setting*.

-Companion Proceedings of the **21st ACM/IEEE International Conference on Human-Robot Interaction (HRI Companion '26)**.
+**In Companion Proceedings of the 21st ACM/IEEE International Conference on Human-Robot Interaction (HRI Companion '26)**.

 Association for Computing Machinery, New York, NY, USA, 675–679.